-The Fungi Connection is the vision of at least 15 years of labour, love, and determination.
+The Fungi Connection is the vision of more than 15 years of labour, love, and determination.

 Darin and Deb Kelly -- that's us -- joined forces in 2006 with a common love of growing veggies, flowers, fruit, and fungi.
 From those early days, we dreamed of owning and operating a farm, where sustainable methods would allow us to make a living while bringing beautiful, delicious, and healthy food to our local community.

 Darin grew up in and around London, Ontario, and moved to the States when he was 19, following his parents.
-I (Deb) grew up in Terre Haute, Indiana, then went to Indianapolis for university, where I studied English Literature and music, and later, law.
+Deb grew up in Terre Haute, Indiana, then went to Indianapolis for university, where she studied English Literature and music, and later, law.

 Darin was also an English major at university, and later pursued a Master's degree in Dendroclimatology.
 Of all our passions, though, "growing stuff" has endured.